-- To motivate and closely monitor the performance of the students and Mentor. - To build a strong alumni base for the institution by maintaining a meaningful rapport with students and parents. - To maintain all important documents of the students for reference/inspection by all committees. - To work closely with the mentors on matters related to students.
+- To motivate and closely monitor the performance, motivate and mentor the students. - To build a strong alumni base for the institution by maintaining a meaningful rapport with students and parents. - To maintain all important documents of the students for reference/inspection by all committees. - To work closely with the mentors on matters related to students.

-Class advisor shall also play the role of Mentor for a set of 25 students in the class allotted to him or her.
+Class advisor shall also play the role of Mentor for a set of 25 students (maximum) in the class allotted to him or her.

-A2.2.
-Mentor
+A2.2 Mentor